DROP is available on bioconda .

 git clone -b dev https://github.com/gagneurlab/drop.git pip install ./drop

-If the package needs to be updated frequently, it is more useful to use the
+If the package needs to be updated frequently, it is more convenient to use the

 Any new update pulled from the repository will be available without reinstall.